yelircaasi/nix-config/README.md

 - [ ] add sops-nix (first try in test user or in container, with inconsequential secrets)
       - [x] first get working with dummy strings
       - [ ] add real secrets
+- [x] get sddm working with chili theme
+- [ ] learn how to set default file browser
-- [ ] package and build cosmic-files to see if it is worth using
+- [ ] add gtk2 theme and ensure that kde/qt apps are working with it
 - [ ] look into having different apps used in different environments (compositors / pop!OS when it arrives)
 - [ ] learn about how icons work on NixOS
       - [ ] [wiki](https://nixos.wiki/wiki/Packaging/Icons)